 Master of Science in Park and Resource Management

 The Master of Science degree with options in sustainable park planning, environmental education, and park and resource management is a 30-hour program offered under both thesis and non-thesis options.
-It is available through both the traditional (on-campus) as well web-based distance learning approaches.
+This program is online only.

 The program is oriented to meet the needs of park and resource or environmental education professionals serving as environmental educators, park rangers, park interpreters, resource management specialists, outdoor recreation planners, and similar professional positions.
 The program is designed to provide graduates with a sound base in ecological understanding, planning and management theory.
 Courses study practical solutions to environment education, natural and cultural resource and visitor management challenges, as well as those issues generated from the social, economic and political scene.
 Students are also given opportunity to hone their organization management, communication and computer skills.

 The program utilizes the services of nationally known professionals to supplement its graduate faculty in the teaching of courses, supervision of internships and advisement.
 This arrangement enables the program to keep its course offerings current and relevant to professional needs.